Bangladesh

 Bangladesh: Cultural Photography Tour Day 2

 An early morning start at the old Dhaka riverside which sees thousands of people crossing the river in traditional boats every day.
 These beautiful wooden boats can sometimes be moored up to look like a flower so we will spend time here photographing life on the river as it unfolds.
 After lunch nearby we will spend the rest of the day exploring the incredible ship breakers of Bangladesh on foot.
 Over 200,000 people live and work in this area, which is the largest ship yard in Asia.
-We will visit the slum where they live and explore the labyrinth of ship skeletons photographing people as they work to dismantle ships and create new ones from the recovered metal and parts.
+We will visit a number of workshops where people are melting metal and explore the labyrinth of ship skeletons photographing people as they work to dismantle ships and create new ones from the recovered metal and parts.

 Bangladesh: Cultural Photography Tour Day 3

 At sunrise today we will leave for the north eastern part of Bangladesh.
-On our journey north we will stop at the country’s largest tie dying factory for fabric where we will see huge reams of fabric being dyed by hand and laid out in the sun to dry.
+On our journey north we will stop at the country’s largest fabric dying factory where we will see huge reams of fabric being dyed by hand and laid out in the sun to dry.

-Our afternoon shoot will be at a large courtyard used by people for drying rice, where will be exploring the colours, lines and beauty of this traditional practice.
+Our afternoon shoot will be at large courtyards used by people for drying rice, where will be exploring the colours, lines and beauty of this rapidly-disappearing traditional practice.

 Bangladesh: Cultural Photography Tour Day 4

 Today we will enjoy an early morning photo visit to a beautiful floating vegetable market to photograph the myriad of traders plying a river by boat and paddle to sell their produce.
-We will then visit communities of local duck and buffalo breeders to photograph them tending to their animals.
+We will then visit two large riverside mines – one involving sand mining and the other involved in rock mining.
+Wandering around the river banks we will photograph workers carrying sand and stones in baskets.
+Nearby we will also explore a large stone polishing mill with its many workers.

 Bangladesh: Cultural Photography Tour Day 5